 The COVID-19 pandemic has laid bare the fragility of global supply chains.
-Cracks are appearing everywhere as supply chains buckle under the pressure of the current operating environment.
+We've seen cracks appear everywhere as most supply chains buckled under the pressure of the disruption.

-While this is without doubt an unprecedented event that has hit the world hard and fast, should businesses have seen this crisis—or another similar to it—coming?
+While the pandemic is an unprecedented event that hit the world harder and faster than anyone could have imagined, should businesses have seen this crisis—or another similar to it—coming?
 And could they have been better prepared to deal with the impacts?

 COVID-19 is causing supply chain disruptions unlike ever before